Priority-on-African-Diagnostics/LaunchPAD/README.md

 LaunchPAD is the first phase of the Climate Model Evaluation Hub for Africa.
 The aim of this project is to create diagnostics that can be used in model evaluations for Africa.
 10 early career researchers and LaunchPAD fellows created the diagnostics shared in this repository.

+To learn more about LaunchPAD, the fellows, and their diagnositcs take a look at our project website: https://launchpad6.home.blog